 Way too many brands throw money at influencers to post blatant ads on their Instagram feed without putting much thought into the messaging of the post itself.

 This can lead to posts failing to resonate with an influencer’s audience, and ultimately be detrimental to both the influencer’s and the advertiser’s brands.
-Influencer marketing has to be a three-way street (do those exist?)—the influencer wins by promoting a product or service they know will resonate with their audience, the audience wins by being exposed to a product or service endorsed by someone they trust, and the advertiser wins by tapping into a relevant audience of potential customers.
+Influencer marketing has to be a three-way street (do those even exist?)—the influencer wins by promoting a product or service they know will resonate with their audience, the audience wins by being exposed to a product or service endorsed by someone they trust, and the advertiser wins by tapping into a relevant audience of potential customers.

 Here’s how to approach influencer marketing the right way.